FlaviusGorgonio/Seedlings/README.md

 A simple seed and seedling manager system

 © by Flavius Gorgônio
+  Federal University of Rio Grande do Norte
-  UFRN, Caicó, RN, Brazil
+  Caicó, RN, Brazil
-  Developing since Mar, 2024
+  Since Mar, 2024